<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=322836955126994&amp;ev=PageView&amp;noscript=1">

 Some businesses may qualify for public financing options, such as bonds, grants, or other incentives available only to specific rural businesses and non-profits.
 These options may provide favorable financing terms or reduced interest rates, making them an attractive choice for eligible organizations.

 Eligibility requirements and availability may vary by location, and businesses may need to navigate a complex application process.
-It's also typical with public financing that organizations have to combine several financing options to reach the full amount needed.
+It's also typical with public financing that organizations combine several financing options to reach the full amount needed.

 Financing Your Commercial Solar Project